 We also have dormant users, represented by the red bar.
 A dormant user is one who did not log the event you've specified, but who was had logged the specified event during the previous time period (day, week, or month).
 For example, a user who was active on January 1st but not active on January 2nd would be considered a dormant user on January 2nd.

 There are also two other views for your Lifecycle chart: Dormant, and Pulse.

 The Dormant chart shows the distribution of dormant users for a particular day, week, or month.
 For example, a dormant new user on November 21st (shown in the bar between November 20th and November 21st) is a user who was new on November 20th but became dormant on November 21st.

 The Pulse chart shows the ratio of incoming (new and resurrected) users to outgoing (dormant) users for a particular day, week, or month.
 The ratio shows how many active users you gain for each user who goes dormant.

 Specifically, Pulse uses the following formula:

 (# of new users + # of resurrected users) / (# of dormant users)

-Below the chart is a table of Lifecycle data.
-You can export the data table as a CSV file by clicking the "Export CSV" button.
+Below the chart is a table of lifecycle data.
+You can export the data table as a .CSV file by clicking Export CSV.